Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Live transcribe any Chrome tabs audio by pushing it into OpenAI Whisper-type model, enabling transcriptions for all meetings including gather.town out of the box.
 Can have a start/stop button that auto-saves it to a Google Doc.
 - Make it really easy (replicate.com deployed, with a nice interface and API) to run the latest colorization and OCR AI models, at near-cost.
   - DONE: Cudanexus put up [debvc](https://replicate.com/cudanexus/debvc) and [tcvc](https://replicate.com/cudanexus/tcvc), which are both pretty bad in practice.
 Facebook Nougat (academic OCR AI where [huggingface demo](https://huggingface.co/facebook/nougat-base) doesn't work) and BiSTNet (which won NTIRE2023's video colorization challenge) are in progress.
+- **Anime Undimmer**: During action scenes, animes will often dim scenes.
+Given a set of timestamps, create an automatic website or ffmpeg script that can take a video and undim those specific sections.
+Note that it's just a semiopaque black filter, so in practice, it seems just adjusting brightness, gamma, contrast, and saturation should be sufficient to undo it.
+The dimming parameters are different for each scene depending on the amount of motion, so it would have to somehow dynamically adapt.

 <a name="Edtech"></a>